Itcomp-dev/ITC002A-Typescript-Labs/LAB2 - Types, Variables and Functions.md

 # Lab 2: Types, Variables and Functions

+In this lab, you'll be creating a simple task manager. you'll learn how to declare types, use type annotations with variables and functions.

 ## Working with types
+In the first section, we'll create new types using interfaces, add and manipulate properties.

 1. Open the starter project with VSCode
 2. Transform the JS File `main.js` file in the src folder into a TS file by changing the extension (`main.ts`)